New Start Program

 Community College Transfer

 Former Illinois State students who earned 60 or fewer hours at Illinois State prior to enrolling at a community college may be considered for readmission through this option.
 To qualify as a community college transfer candidate for the New Start program, you must have earned at least 24 hours after being away for one full year, earned a currently accepted associate’s degree (A.A. or A.S.) from a community college, and have at least a 2.5 cumulative GPA since leaving Illinois State.
+Students pursuing this option should also meet the transfer admission requirements for their intended major.
 Transfer credit will be evaluated and appropriately awarded.

 For more information on the three categories that qualify for the New Start program, please see the Undergraduate Catalog.